 Before joining the Georgetown Law faculty, Professor Summers worked for many years in civil legal services.
-She did so as a Clinical Instructor at Harvard Law School, as a staff attorney at The Bronx Defenders, and as a fellow at the Northeast Justice Center of Massachusetts.
+She did so as a Clinical Instructor at Harvard Law School and as a staff attorney at The Bronx Defenders and the Northeast Justice Center of Massachusetts.
 She also was previously a Legal Fellow at the NYU Furman Center for Real Estate and Urban Policy and served as a law clerk to the Honorable Chief Justice Ralph D. Gants of the Supreme Judicial Court of Massachusetts.
 Professor Summers received a bachelor’s degree, magna cum laude and Phi Beta Kappa, from Brown University; a masters of arts in law and diplomacy from the Fletcher School at Tufts University; and a law degree from Harvard Law School.
 Prior to attending graduate school, she was a Fulbright Scholar in Nicaragua.

 Scholarship